Estate plan

 Witnesses: 2 required

-Two competent witnesses must sign in the presence of the testator and each other
+Two competent witnesses must be present at the same time and sign in the presence of the testator and each other

 Notarization: Recommended